[Updated December 30, 2021]

 A word to the wise: Even at lunchtime on a weekday in summer, this place is BUSY.
 So you may want to go at off times, or be prepared for a 30-minute wait.

-Fortunately they offered live music, a beer stand, corn hole, and a great view of tubers on the Chattahoochee River to keep us occupied.
+Fortunately they offered live music, a beer stand, corn hole, and a great view of river tubing on the Chattahoochee to keep us occupied.

 6. Cimmi’s Courtyard Café (American)